ezsystems/commerce-documentation/docs/guide/product_description/catalog_and_search.md

 ![product catalog](img/product_catalog_2.png)

-The 'category' represents a product group. silver.eShop allows to show a product category page using different layouts.
+A category represents a product group. eZ Commerce enables showing a product category page using different layouts.
 The layout can be configured in the backend.

-3 different layouts are provided in the standard (display sub- categories, product list or both) on the entry page of a category) It can also be configured if best sellers of the group should be displayed.
-This is done in the configuration settings in the backend of the shop.
+Three different layouts are provided by default (displaying sub-categories, product list or both on the entry page of a category).
+You can also configure if bestsellers of the group should be displayed.
+This is done in the configuration settings in the Back Office of the shop.

 #### Display product directly